bigpigeon.us webpage WWII Roster > Roster Records > Roster N-O, © 2023 by Robert A. Christiansen, last update 1 Oct 2023.

 † Nelson, Chester Raymond, SN 17-040-689, US Army, Burt & Washington Cos., NE

-- Note: grandson of Swen Nelson, who lived in Boomer Twp. east of St. Paul's Lutheran Church in the early 20th century.
+- Local history note: grandson of Swen Nelson, who lived in Boomer Twp. east of St. Paul's Lutheran Church in the early 20th century.

 - Note: Previously had been attached to the 2nd Inf.
 Div., which was then sent to Brittany while the 759th Tank Bn. joined the 4th Cavalry Gp.